SeldonIO/alibi/doc/source/overview/algorithms.md

 These algorithms provide **instance-specific** (sometimes also called **local**) explanations of ML model predictions.
 Given a single instance and a model prediction they aim to answer the question "Why did my model make this prediction?"
 Most of the following algorithms work with **black-box** models meaning that the only requirement is to have access to a prediction function (which could be an API endpoint for a model in production).
+See here for an extended discussion on white-box vs black-box models: [White-box and black-box models](white_box_black_box.md).

 The following table summarizes the capabilities of the current algorithms: